 Before hemp foods arrive on the shelves, the seeds have been shelled and cleaned.

 It's sold as a shelled seed, oil, or flour.

 And you may even discover an assortment of hemp-filled prepared foods.

-using this particular seed will be an easy addition to your diet.
+If you've ever used flaxseed, using this particular seed will be an easy addition to your diet.

 You can add both to yogurts, smoothies, juices, salads, batter mixes and your morning cereal.